alanng10/class-lang/Info/Article/Avalon/a.md

 Avalon is Class Library list for C#.
 Avalon has infra classes and effect element classes for C#.

 Avalon uses C# signed Int 64 bits as general Int class.
+Only the lower 60 bits in the Int are used.

 Avalon classes member variables are not in abstract.